lifadz/lifadz/README.md

 # Hey There 👋

 I'm **Fadzli Muhammad**,
-an **Informatics Student** at University of Bengkulu, currently learning and growing in **Networking & CyberSecurity**.
+an **Informatics Student** at University of Bengkulu, focusing on **Networking & CyberSecurity**.

-I like learning how systems and networks work, as well as how to secure them.
+I enjoy learning how systems and networks work, as well as how to secure them.

 > Still learning.
 Always securing.